 The First Empire

-Napoleon proclaimed himself Emperor of the French on 18 May 1804 and was crowned on 2 December 1804.
+Although the French Sénat named Napoleon Emperor of the French, on 18 May 1804, Napoleon was a mostly self-proclaimed Emperor.
+He was crowned on 2 December 1804.
 He then crowned his Créole wife Joséphine impératrice.
 She kept that title when Napoleon married Marie-Louise of Austria.

-Napoleon suffered severe losses during the French invasion of Russia (1812) and the Battle of Leipzig (autumn 1813).
-France was invaded and the First Empire dissolved.
+Napoleon suffered severe losses during the French invasion of Russia (1812) and at the Battle of Leipzig, faught in October 1813.
+France was invaded and the First Empire, dissolved.
 In fact, the First Empire ended twice.
 It ended first on 4 April 1814,[i] when Napoleon I abdicated and was exiled to the Mediterranean island of Elba, off the coast of Tuscany.
-He escaped.
-The period during which Napoleon returned to power is called Napoleon’s Hundred Days (111 to be precise).
+Napoleon escaped and he returned to power.
+This period of the Napoleonic Wars (1803 – 1815) is called the Hundred Days (111 to be precise).

-The First Empire ended again when Napoleon I was defeated at Waterloo, on 18 June 1815.
-Napoleon I was defeated by a coalition (Napoleon I faced several coalitions).
-This time, Napoleon I was exiled to a distant island, Saint Helena, where he died of stomach cancer in 1821.
+The First Empire ended a second time, when Napoleon I was defeated at Waterloo, on 18 June 1815.
+After Waterloo, Napoleon was exiled to a distant island, Saint Helena, where he died of stomach cancer in 1821.

 The Congress of Vienna (1815)